platium111/first-docker-project/learn.md

   -> make readonly bind mount by using `:ro` concat after -v `docker run -p 4000:3000 -d -v 'D:\2.
 Code\1.learn code\6.devops nodejs\first-docker-project\':/app:ro -v /app/node_modules --name myContainerForFirstApp first-app`

+* ENVIROMENT
+  * need to set ENV and EXPOSE in Dockerfile and command with -p and --env PORT to pass port number in `docker run -p 4000:4000 -d -v 'D:\2.
+Code\1.learn code\6.devops nodejs\first-docker-project\':/app:ro -v /app/node_modules --env PORT=4000 --name myContainerForFirstApp first-app`
+  * if want to pass more env, use more --env each -> but the best case is using the file to save env `--env-file ./.env` `docker run -p 4000:4000 -d -v 'D:\2.
+Code\1.learn code\6.devops nodejs\first-docker-project\':/app:ro -v /app/node_modules --env-file ./.env --name myContainerForFirstApp first-app`

+* delete volume
+  each time when we use `-v`, will create volume, even when we remove it, it's still preserved

+* [pr] there are so many container in full app, problem is needed to run so many commands -> [sol] using docker-compose.yml

+* Docker compose
+  `docker-compose up -d`
+  -> after this we have `docker image ls` = first-docker-project_node-app -> `docker ps` = first-docker-project_node-app_1

 [COMMANDS]
 touch myfile // use in linux
+printenv // print environment